dejvis06/java-multithreading/README.md

 The synchronized keyword ensures that changes made by one thread inside a synchronized block are visible to other threads: </br>
 When a thread exits a synchronized block, it releases the lock, and the changes it made are guaranteed to be visible to other threads, effectively flushing the **_thread's local cache_** to the **_main memory (heap)_**. </br>

+### Volatile
+For variables declared as volatile, changes made by one thread are immediately visible to other threads, as the local cache is flushed to main memory. </br>
+Volatile applies to individual variables, ensuring visibility for reads and writes, while synchronization (synchronized blocks/methods) operates on code blocks, ensuring visibility and atomicity for the operations inside the block.